 Unlike other backup products, x360Recover does not generate new recovery chains when performing subsequent full backups.

-Important: To avoid double-billing for this protected system, you must (A) remove the protected system from the appliance and (B) also remove its license assignment in the License Portal.
+Important: To avoid double-billing for this protected system, you must remove the protected system as described in steps 1 through 10 (above.)

 Converting a protected system to Direct-to-Cloud mode automatically triggers billing for a new Direct-to-Cloud endpoint.